Buying real estate in Myanmar?

 Sources: CDR News, Global New Light of Myanmar, Mandalay Investment Opportunities Survey

-19) Mandalay's infrastructure development will drive up demand for nearby residential properties
+19) Mandalay's infrastructure development will increase demand for nearby residential properties

 Infrastructure development in Mandalay is set to significantly boost nearby residential property demand.